Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Results

-In each of plots shown in Fig.~\ref{fig2}, oscillations of the harmonic signal with a frequency of 4$\omega_0$ are visible on top of an overall Gaussian-like curve.
-In our work, we focus on the latter.
-Remarkably, we observe that the maximum signal of H4 in HOPG occurs approximately $17.5 \pm 0.2$ fs before the temporal overlap of the two pulse intensity peaks at $\tau = 0$.
-In contrast, the H6 signal in ZnO exhibits a symmetric delay dependence, with its maximum occurring precisely at zero delay.
-The time shift $\mu_0$ corresponding to the maximum harmonic signal is extracted by fitting the entire delay-dependent harmonic trace with a Gaussian function and identifying the peak position of the fit.
-To gain further insight into the underlying physics, we perform theoretical simulations based on both one-dimensional (1D) and two-dimensional (2D) semiconductor Bloch equations (SBEs, see Methods in the main text and Supplementary Information for details) using the same parameters as in the experiment for both HOPG and ZnO (Fig.~\ref{fig2}c and d; see also full spectra in Fig.~S6 of the Supplementary Information).
-Under a fixed interband decoherence time of $T_2 = 6.6$ fs, both the 1D and 2D models exhibit a negative delay for the harmonic maximum (note that the negative delay in 2D simulation is sensitive to the choice of T2).
-Since the 1D SBE model reproduces the main features observed in the 2D simulations, including the negative time shift of the harmonic maximum, we adopt the simpler 1D model for the remainder of our analysis.
-The simulation results show excellent agreement with the experimental data.
-We accurately reproduce the time shift of the H4 signal in HOPG, yielding a similar shift $\mu_0 = -17.7$ fs with respect to $\tau = 0$, and correctly predict the peak of the H6 signal in ZnO at zero delay.
-Furthermore, we simulate the delay dependence of H4, H6, and H8 from ZnO, and in all cases, the harmonic maxima occur near $\tau = 0$, confirming that the choice of H6 as a reference does not affect the evaluation of the delay.
+Under a fixed interband decoherence time of $T_2 = 6.6$ fs, both the 1D and 2D models exhibit a negative delay for the harmonic maximum (note that the negative delay in the 2D simulation is sensitive to the choice of $T_2$, see Fig.~S11 in the Supplementary Information for details).
+Since the 1D SBE model reproduces the main features observed in the 2D simulations, including the negative time shift of the harmonic maximum, we adopt the simpler 1D model for most of the remainder of our analysis.
+The simulation results show good agreement with the experimental data.
+We accurately reproduce the time shift of the H4 signal in HOPG, yielding a similar shift $\mu_0 = -17$ fs with respect to $\tau = 0$, and correctly predict the peak of the H6 signal in ZnO at zero delay.
+Furthermore, we simulate the delay dependence of H4, H6 and H8 from ZnO, and in all cases the harmonic maxima occur near $\tau = 0$, confirming that the choice of H6 as reference does not affect the evaluation of the delay.
+In addition, supplementary calculations that coherently average the harmonic emission over the optical penetration depth in the $z$-direction (Figs.~S15–S16) show that depth-dependent interference does not create a negative delay in a gapped system and has only a minor effect in the gapless case, indicating that the observed temporal shift cannot be attributed to propagation or geometric averaging effects.